joshiemoore/snakehdl/README.md

 ## Compiler Targets
 - [x] Python - compile your circuit to a pickled Python function that accepts your named inputs as kwargs and returns the result as a dict of your named outputs.
 Useful for automated logic testing.
-- [ ] Minecraft Redstone - .schematic files
+- [ ] Minecraft Redstone .schematic files
-- [ ] Logisim Evolution - .circ files
+- [ ] Logisim .circ files
 - [ ] Verilog
 - [ ] Arduino
 - [ ] OpenCL kernels